Understanding the confusing facts and

 Other versions of Retinol include retinyl palmitate, retinyl acetate and retinyl linoleate and you might even be using products that have these in them already.
 Boots famous serum “Protect and Perfect” contains Retinyl palmitate.
 This is retinol in its safest form, as it has the best tolerance and fewest side effects.
 Pure Retinol is stronger so is more likely to cause reactions and is not suited to all skin types but it has a more powerful anti-aging effect.

 Retin A is the brand name of Tretinoin, which is a prescriptive strength retinoid.
 Retin-A is referenced as being 100 times stronger than retinol.
 It also has a more immediate effect because it is formulated as retinoic acid and unlike retinol, no conversion by the body is required.

 Does this make sense?
 Basically, retinol is a form of vitamin A but the skin has to convert it to retinoic acid for it to work and retinoids are another form of vitamin A, that needs fewer conversions to retinoic acid.
 Meaning they are stronger and work quicker.

 So why use a retinoid or retinol?

-- We now know retinoids and retinol create retinoic acid when applied to the skin.
+- We now know retinoids create retinoic acid when applied to the skin.
 Retinoic acid has the ability to almost connect to any cell and tells it to behave like a younger, healthy skin cell ie stimulating important collagen production and also helps to thicken deeper layers of the skin.

 - They get the skin to rapidly turn over cells, boosting new skin cell growth.